 Voice feminization surgery for male patients wishing to have a more feminine voice is also available.
 Many different specific gender reassignment surgeries are available.
 Always seek medical advice from your healthcare professional before making any decisions.

 Your doctor can assess and determine what procedures might be right for you.
 Furthermore, your doctor can provide you with a care plan and explain when you may undergo any procedure(s).

 Medicare Covers Medically Necessary Gender Reassignment Surgery

 The first gender reassignment surgery was performed in 1946 by Sir Harold Gillies.
 This surgery was unlike any of its kind and was a female to male reassignment surgery.
-Although, Medicare put a ban on these surgeries in 1981 as they saw them as “experimental”.
+Although Medicare banned these surgeries in 1981 as they saw them as “experimental.”

 This change suggests that health insurance companies treat these surgeries as if they were any other type.

 Coverage for surgeries will be made on an individual claim basis.
 Medicare Administrative Contractors will determine coverage based on each situation.